Chicago girl shot after celebrating 12th birthday party dies

 No arrests have been made.

-At a press briefing Wednesday, Chicago Police Superintendent David Brown called it a “heinous, reckless senseless” shooting involving rival gangs.
+At a press briefing Wednesday, Chicago Police Superintendent David Brown called it a “heinous, reckless, senseless” shooting involving rival gangs.
 Brown would not elaborate, but vowed to go after those responsible.

 The shooting came amid an increase in gun violence in the city.
 Last year, 797 homicides occurred in Chicago — more than any single year in the last quarter century.